I made $100M+ betting on NBA games, now I own a pro soccer team

 Shaan Puri

-other stories then that's pretty sweet is he I guess at one.
-Like in vegas you can bet on the the full game which is what most people do like me I'm a casual I go in I just bet on the over under maybe on the the the final score and what he realized was like that you could also bet on the first half only which was like not as common of a bet but the way that vegas is doing is they would take the full score which they're pretty accurate at predicting and then for the halftime score they would just cut in half divide by two
+Other stories—then that's pretty sweet.
+He, I guess, is at one.
+Like, in Vegas you can bet on the full game, which is what most people do.
+I'm a casual: I go in and just bet the *over/under*, maybe the final score.
+What he realized was that you could also bet on the **first half only**, which was not as common.
+But the way Vegas does it is they take the full-score prediction—which they're pretty accurate at—and for the halftime score they just cut it in half (divide by two).

 Haralabos Voulgaris